dendronhq/dendron-docs/notes/dev.process.review.md

 ### Pull Request title

-When writing the pull request title, write it from the users point of view.
-What tangible benefit will the user have after this commit is shipped?
+**1. When writing the pull request title, write it from the users point of view.
+What tangible benefit will the user have after this commit is shipped?**

 - bad: talks about work done vs result achieved
 ```